Last updated on July 5th, 2022 at 02:16 pm

 As I’ve been working on my memoir and story collection I’ve often wondered what I have right and what I have wrong.
 My therapist has taught me that childhood memories must be filtered through a sieve of adult logic.
 As a reporter, I believe in research and talking to witnesses, and collecting too much data, scraps, old letters, and black and white photographs — more than I’ll ever need.

 I think a lot of us get it wrong when we remember our toxic mothers.
 We have to.
 As children hard-wired to love no matter what, we don’t see the adult issues at work in a family.

-After nearly a solid year of thought on the topic of daughters who grow up sane and happy despite having toxic mothers I’m just beginning to truly realize that every person gets a lot wrong about their childhoods.
-In some cases we give our parents too much credit, too much gratitude, too much silence.
+After nearly a solid year of thought on the topic of daughters who grow up sane and happy despite having toxic mothers, I’m just beginning to truly realize that every person gets a lot wrong about their childhoods.
+In some cases, we give our parents too much credit, too much gratitude, and too much silence.
 Other times we stew and stew and stew and avoid ultimately pinning down what happened.